• Skip to primary navigation

 Experience Thai Fine Dining

-After indulging on all you can eat street food, book a table at a Thai Fine Dining restaurant to experience the other end of the spectrum and sample modern Thai cuisine.
-We treated ourselves to a 10-course menu at Taan, a rooftop restaurant showcasing seasonal ingredients and flavors from all across Thailand.
+After indulging on all you can eat street food, book a table at a Thai Fine Dining restaurant.
+You can experience the other end of the spectrum and sample modern Thai cuisine.
+We treated ourselves to a 10-course menu at Taan, a rooftop restaurant.
+It showcases seasonal ingredients and flavors from all across Thailand.

 Day 4